bioinfo-pf-curie/geniac/utils/docs/overview.rst

 * `git lfs <https://git-lfs.github.com/>`_
 * `cmake <https://cmake.org/>`_ >= 3.0

-To use the containers, ate least one of the followinf software is required:
+To use the containers, ate least one of the following software is required:

 * `singularity <https://sylabs.io/singularity/>`_ >= 3.2
 * `docker <https://www.docker.com/>`_ >= 18.0